Photo Scanning Services

 What is included in the price of each scan?

-Included in the price for each photo is a high resolution scan at 600 dpi for archival quality digital images which offers increased flexibility for enlarging, editing, and printing.
-Each photo is carefully scanned by hand and includes precise cropping and manual editing for best quality results.
+Each photo is scanned at high resolution for archival quality digital images, which offers increased flexibility for enlarging, editing, and printing.
+Each photo is carefully scanned by hand using flatbed scanners and includes precise cropping and manual editing for best quality results.
 We do not use any automatic processes for the retouching process.
 All images are reviewed 3 times through our digitizing process for proper quality assurance.
-We also offer more advanced restoration for damaged and aged photos.

-Do you scan memorabilia items besides print photos?
+Do you scan memorabilia items besides just printed photos?

 Can you scan the annotations on the back of photos?
 Do you enter the descriptions in the EXIF data?